 - Stay positive.
 Back to school can be overwhelming for your child, try to stay positive as much as you can, even with lack of sleep or if you’re feeling overwhelmed.
 Make sure they are going off to school with a pleasant experience.
 How you start the day is important, from meal to mental health.

+We hope that these back to school tips when you have a newborn are helpful for you.
 Here at The Breastfeeding Shop, we would love to hear what you do to help keep things steady as you go during those back to school days.
-Share your thoughts or clever ideas you have found to work.
+Visit us on Facebook to share your thoughts or clever ideas you have found to work.